USS Minneapolis–Saint Paul (LCS-21): Construction and career

-On 29 December 2010, Marinette Marine was awarded the contract to build the ship in Marinette, Wisconsin.
+In December 2010, Marinette Marine was awarded the contract to build the ship in Marinette, Wisconsin.

-The ship was christened at the Marinette shipyard in 2019.
+In 2019, the ship was christened at the Marinette shipyard.
 The commissioning ceremony was expected to take place in the spring of 2021 before a problem with the propulsion system was discovered.
 On 15 June 2021, Minneapolis-St. Paul was launched in Marinette.
 The propulsion system was fixed in November 2021.

 The Navy commissioned the ship on 21 May 2022 in Duluth, Minnesota under the command of Commander Alfonza White.

-In September 2022, the ship was involved in a collision with Danmark, a 252-foot full-rigged ship.
+In September 2022, the ship was involved in an allision with Danmark, a 252-foot full-rigged ship.
 Danmark was being towed by a tugboat when she collided with the stationary Minneapolis-Saint Paul.
 No injuries were reported.

+The USS Minneapolis-Saint Paul arrived in Panama during the September 20th, 2025 weekend on its way to joining the growing U.S. Navy presence in the Caribbean as part of President Donald Trump’s campaign to combat drug cartels.